Rook Script

 In rook script, stressed syllables attract consonants and unstressed syllables repel them.
 This often aligns with the rules above, but not always.
 Let’s see some examples.

-Latin rook (romanized)
+Latin romanized rook rook script

-basic beis·ik
+basic beis·ik basic

-under ənd·ər
+under ənd·ər under

-pastry peis·trii
+pastry peis·trii pastry

-active akt·iv
+active akt·iv active

-survey (noun) sərv·ei
+survey (noun) sərv·ei survey (n.)

-become bii·kəm
+become bii·kəm become

-indeed in·diid
+indeed in·diid indeed

-restrict rii·strikt
+restrict rii·strikt restrict

-activity ak·tiv·it·ii
+activity ak·tiv·it·ii activity

-survey (verb) sər·vei
+survey (verb) sər·vei survey (v.)

 Morphology

 This is the trickiest consideration.
 The problem is that in English, it’s difficult to neatly break a word into morphemes.
 If it were easier, rook script would have a much simpler system for syllable boundaries with morphology as a primary consideration.
 As it is, the rules above largely attempt to settle most morphology cases by other means.
+Often, morphology helps when a syllable boundary is underdetermined by considerations above.
+Sometimes, the syllable boundary corresponding most closely with morphology conflicts with a boundary determined by other means; in these cases rook script attempts to balance the considerations and pick the most reasonable syllable boundary.

-Latin rook (romanized)
+Latin romanized rook rook script

-backstroke bak·strouk
+backstroke bak·strouk backstroke

-summation səm·ei·shən
+summation səm·ei·shən summation

-maybe mei·bii
+maybe mei·bii maybe

 Onset maximization